ECP-CANDLE/Supervisor/workflows/asnyc-search/README.md

 ## Running ##

-1. cd into the *~/Supervisor/workflows/async-search/test* directory
+1. cd into the **Supervisor/workflows/async-search/test** directory
 2. Specify the async-search parameters in the *cfg-prm-1.sh* file (INIT_SIZE, etc.).
-3. Specify the PROCS, queue etc. in *cfg-sys-1.sh* file (NOTE: currently INIT_SIZE must be at least PROCS-2)
+3. Specify the PROCS, queue etc. in **cfg-sys-1.sh** file (NOTE: currently INIT_SIZE must be at least PROCS-2)
-4. You will pass the MODEL_NAME, SITE, and optional experiment id arguments to *test-1.sh* file when launching:
+4. You will pass the MODEL_NAME, SITE, and optional experiment id arguments to **test-1.sh** file when launching:
 `./test-1.sh <model_name> <machine_name> [expid]`
 where `model_name` can be tc1 etc., `machine_name` can be local-as, cori, theta, titan etc. (see [NOTE](#making_changes) below on creating new SITE files.)
+5. The parameter space is defined in a **problem\*.py** file (see **workflows/async-search/python/problem_tc1.py** for an example with tc1.).
+This is imported as `problem` in **async-search.py**.
-5. The benchmark will be run for the number of processors specified
+6. The benchmark will be run for the number of processors specified
-6. Final objective function values, along with parameters, will be available in the experiments directory and also printed
+7. Final objective function values, along with parameters, will be available in the experiments directory and also printed

 ## User requirements ##